doctorfree/DoctorFreeScripts/README.md

 [**piclinks**](piclinks) - Create symbolic links to photo files where possible to reduce duplicate storage of photos.
 Link into my Aperture libraries.

+[**stop_leapd**](stop_leapd) - Stop the Leap Motion daemon and agent then backup and remove the plist files so they do not auto start.
+Includes Bash functions to replace auto start with manual start/stop

 [**upd**](upd) - Sync specified libraries/directories to a USB flash drive

     Note: to sync other directories use the -s, -a, and -t arguments